kamal153/The-Arduino-Platform-and-C-Programming-Coursera/WEEK 1/README.md

-# Introduction to the Internet of Things and Embedded Systems
+# The Arduino Platform and C Programming

 # Week 1